folio-org/docs/content/en/docs/Consortia/_index.md

 * **System**: At least one system-level account must be in place in order to assign other roles and permissions.

-For more information about creating a new user record manually, see [Creating a user record manually](../users/#creating-a-user-record-manually).
+For more information about creating a new user record manually, see [Users \> Creating a user record manually](../users/#creating-a-user-record-manually).

-For more information about editing user records, see [Edit a user record](../users/#edit-a-user-record).
+For more information about editing user records, see [User \> Edit a user record](../users/#edit-a-user-record).

 ## Affiliations